DucManhPhan/DucManhPhan.github.io/_posts/2020-05-07-understanding-about-docker.md

 1. Commands with images

-    - List all images that are downloaded from Docker Hub
+    - List all local images that are downloaded from Docker Hub

         ```python
         # 1st way